 (3) A QSE providing Reg-Up or Reg-Down shall provide ERCOT with the data requirements of Section 6.5.5.2, Operational Data Requirements.
 Resources providing Reg-Up or Reg-Down must be capable of delivering the full amount of regulating capacity offered to ERCOT within five minutes.

-(4) A Resource providing Fast Responding Regulation Service (FRRS) shall be capable of independently detecting and recording system frequency with an accuracy of at least one mHz and a resolution of no less than 32 samples per second.
-The Resource shall also be capable of measuring and recording MW output with a resolution of no less than 32 samples per second.

-(5) A Reg-Up and Reg-Down qualification test for each Resource is conducted during a continuous 60-minute period agreed on in advance by the QSE and ERCOT.
+(4) A Reg-Up and Reg-Down qualification test for each Resource is conducted during a continuous 60-minute period agreed on in advance by the QSE and ERCOT.
 QSEs may qualify a Resource to provide Reg-Up or Reg-Down, or both, in separate testing.
 ERCOT shall administer the following test requirements:

 (a) ERCOT shall confirm the date and time of the test with the QSE.